Three students smiling as they work collaboratively

 For more information on accessing career coaching, please see our Career Coaching page.

-Students may direct questions about the graduate programs to Katharine Widlak (katharine.widlak@wisc.edu), director of the master's programs, or their academic or career advisor.
+Students may direct questions about the graduate programs to Katharine Widlak (katharine.widlak@wisc.edu), director of the MS in Accounting and Business Analysis program, or Brett Killion (bmkillion@wisc.edu), director of the MS in Financial Management and Accounting.

 Careers